PayPal Payouts API Integration in PHP

 • $access_token: Access token for PayPal requests authorization.

-• $token_type: The type of token i.e "Bearer".
+• $token_type: The type of token i.e. "Bearer".

-The methods used in paypal_client class:
+The methods used in the paypal_client class:

 • curl_request(): A generic function used to send curl requests to PayPal endpoints.